Don’t Hike Empty-Handed

 Hiking season is here.
 Got trekking poles?
 If not, buy them now.
 They’ll help ensure you cover more ground—more efficiently and comfortably—every precious day you spend hiking this summer.
 And they’ll add years to your hiking life by significantly reducing impact to your joints.

-In 1994, when Kath and I began working on Don’t Waste Your Time in the North Cascades, The Opinionated Hiking Guide (now titled Hiking From Here to WOW: North Cascades), we hiked without poles every day for a month.
+When Kath and I began working on our first guidebook, we hiked without poles every day for a month.
 We both developed knee pain.
-The next summer we used Leki trekking poles every day for three months and our knees were never strained.
+The next summer we used trekking poles every day for three months and our knees were never strained.
 We felt like four-legged animals.
 We were more sure-footed.
 Our speed and endurance increased.
 Since then, we’ve considered trekking poles required equipment—nearly as important as our boots and packs.

 The Benefits of Trekking Poles